Northern Virginia schools want to send kids into classrooms again. Will teachers come back, too?

 Still, some teachers already back in the classroom are trying to encourage their colleagues to follow their lead.
 Jan Rayl, interim director of the Fairfax County school of practical nursing, has been back in the classroom, teaching masked high school juniors and seniors the basics of nursing, since the middle of this week.

-It’s working well, she said: The desks are six feet apart, everyone wears face coverings 100 percent of the time and students stand outside or in the hall holding socially distant conversations during breaks.
+It’s working well, she said: The desks are six feet apart, everyone wears face coverings 100 percent of the time, and students stand outside or in the hall holding socially distant conversations during breaks.

 “I say to them, ‘Ladies and gentlemen, we’re practicing to take care of patients,’ ” said Rayl, 63. “‘If you can’t be socially distant here, how would you expect to take care of patients in a hospital?’”